google/angle/doc/ContributingCode.md

       [ANGLE Gerrit](https://chromium-review.googlesource.com/q/project:angle/angle).
     * Follow the generated URL to the new issue.
     * Take a moment to perform a self-review of your code.
 Gerrit's viewer makes it easy to see whitespace errors, erroneous tabs, and other simple style problems.
-    * Designate reviewers-- if you don't do this, reviewers may not realize you're requesting a review!
+    * [Select reviewers](#selecting-reviewers).
+If you don't do this, reviewers may not realize you're requesting a review!
-      * If you don't know who to use, select either `geofflang at chromium dot org` or `jmadill at chromium dot org`.
     * Make changes, upload and repeat as necessary.
     * Project members and others will review your code as described in the [CodeReviewProcess](CodeReviewProcess.md).
  5. If your change list needs revision: